Special prosecutor appointed in Indiana amid attorney general groping allegations

 "I now stand falsely and publicly accused of abhorrent behavior,” the attorney general said this month.
 “These false accusations have irretrievably damaged my reputation.
 I was not afforded fairness in the investigation."

-Indiana’s top officeholders, including Gov. Eric Holcomb, House Speaker Brian Bosma and Senate leader David Long – all Republicans – have all called for Hill’s resignation.
+Indiana’s top officeholders, including Gov. Eric Holcomb, House Speaker Brian Bosma and Senate leader David Long – all Republicans – have called for Hill’s resignation.
 Hill says he won’t resign.

 The allegations have captivated those in Indianapolis, but it’s less clear if those outside the state capital are paying close attention.

 “What I've found most interesting is that this appears to be the Indiana equivalent of a ‘beltway’ story,” Indiana radio talk show host Abdul-Hakim Shabazz told Fox News.
-“The further you get away from the State Capital and into rural areas, the fewer people seem to care and it's just another ‘Indianapolis thing.’"
+“The further you get away from the state capital and into rural areas, the fewer people seem to care and it's just another ‘Indianapolis thing.’"

 A special prosecutor was appointed after Marion County Prosecutor Terry Curry said he’s a “client” of the attorney general’s office, explaining it “would be entirely inappropriate to turn around and participate in a criminal investigation of the attorney general,” according to Fox59 in Indianapolis.